-In 2017 I graduated in Software Engineering.
+In 2014 I graduated in Data Science, in 2017 I graduated in Software Engineering.
 Focus of studies are in the area of Data Science, such as analytics, visualization, statistics, data mining and machine learning.
 3.97 GPA and loving every minute of my Harvard experience!

 Here is a summary of some of what I have recently worked on.

 Spring 2017 I worked with a team of graduate students analyzing presidential speaches.
 I used NLTK and Scikit-learn for advanced text processing and analytics such as Hiearchical Document Clustering and Naive Bayes classification.